Nwo5-trg/Free-Select/README.md

 lasso select and changing select color

 ## How To Use
-click "*#ifdef GEODE_IS_MACOS (a) #endif* ***modifier key***" as well as however u multiselect on ur platform
+click a modifier key as well as however u multiselect on ur platform

 ## Modifier Key
-ok so on windows u can change the modifier thru custom keybinds by default its alt i think
+ok so for windows/mac, [heres the enum class figure it out](https://github.com/cocos2d/cocos2d-x/blob/cocos2d-x-3.13/cocos/base/CCEventKeyboard.h#L48) by default its alt on windows and option on mac

-with mac u set the modifier(s) (theres 2 cuz by default its r/l option) to keycodes thru settings why? you might ask, well maybe if custom keybinds worked for me and some other mac users or at the very least released its optional api to the index then maybe it wouldnt be like this but noooo, so you are stuck with this mac users (me included)

 for ios and android uhh read the setting or smth
 ```json